TU is committed to providing equal educational and employment opportunities that are free from discrimination and harassment.

 Those result-oriented actions which a contractor, by virtue of its contracts, must take to ensure equal employment opportunity.
 It may include goals to correct underutilization, relief such as back pay, or correction of problem areas.
 In the area of employment law it refers to concrete steps in hiring or recruitment, transfer, and promotion, or training designed to eliminate the present effects of past discrimination.

 Under the regulations for handicapped individuals, disabled veterans, and Vietnam era veterans, affirmative action clauses detail the affirmative action requirements for these protected class members.
-The clause is required on all contracts of $10,000 to $50,000.
-Employers with contracts of over $50,000 must also develop affirmative action plans.
+The clause is required on all contracts of $10,000 to $50,000 (USD).
+Employers with contracts of over $50,000 (USD) must also develop affirmative action plans.

 The written plan incorporating a set of specific and results-oriented procedures to which the employer (government contractor) commits itself to apply every good-faith effort to achieve.
 It is intended to eliminate and remedy past discrimination against or underutilization of minorities and women.